American Mahjong FAQ

 When a player wins on a discard, the discarder pays the winner 2× the hand value, while the other two players pay only 1×.

 The official NMJL® rule covering the jokerless bonus: a winning hand with no jokers pays double the normal value.
+Exception: Singles & Pairs hands can't use jokers at all, so they don't get the extra double — their higher printed value already reflects it.
 (The exact article number varies by rulebook edition — check your current NMJL® card.)

 A winning hand with no jokers pays double.
 Stacks with the discarder / self-draw bonus.
 Exception: Singles & Pairs hands already have the bonus baked into the printed value — don't double them again.